Onitsiky/poja-cli/README.md

 Similar to the Java deps section above, but with `--custom-java-env-vars` as argument name.
 [Here](./custom-java-env-vars.txt) is an example of such a file.

+### Set application properties

+Simply create application.properties under your classpath resource folder and you're good to go.
+Feel free to add your properties !

+### Override your application.properties for your workers

+Create a file named application-worker.properties under your classpath resources folder and set the variables you would like to override.

+> **Warning**
+> values from application-worker.properties will take precedence over application.properties'

 ### Use your own VPC

 ```diff